Kinnor

 Its exact identification is unclear, but in the modern day it is generally translated as "harp" or "lyre", and associated with a type of lyre depicted in Israelite imagery, particularly the Bar Kokhba coins.
 It has been referred to as the "national instrument" of the Jewish people, and modern luthiers have created reproduction lyres of the kinnor based on this imagery.

 The word has subsequently come to mean violin in Modern Hebrew.

 Identification

 The most important visual source for the kinnor is a relief from Nineveh, on display at the British Museum: As the Judahite inhabitants of Lakhish are sent into exile in 701 BCE, they are forced to play the kinnor.

 The kinnor is generally agreed to be a stringed instrument, and thus the stringed instrument most commonly mentioned in the Old Testament.
 The kinnor is also the first string instrument to be mentioned in the Bible, appearing in Genesis 4:21.
+It was also used in Egypt when Jacob's family settled there.